arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

-**Time is the most precious and ultimate currency of life. so I have to act right now.**
+**Time is the most precious and ultimate currency of life. whatever I'm gonna do with my life, I have to do it right now.**

 Too many days, months and years of my life have passed and too few are left.
 I have to start acting right now and think about parameters and improvements over time later.